kahleeeb3/Web-Team/setup/README.md

     A new `Web-Team` folder should have been created.
 Close the git terminal

+## Edit Files in Repo

 6. Open Visual Studio Code (VSC), select `File > Open Folder` and select the `Web-Team` folder created in Step 5.
-7. Inside the `user` folder create a new folder name `Your Name` and place a random file in the folder.
+7. Inside the `user` folder create a new folder named `Your Name` and place a random file in the folder.
 8. In VSC, you should notice an icon on the left side bar with a notification icon.
 Select this icon.
     <p align="center">
         <img src="image05.png" alt="drawing" width="30"/>